 Now, an average of 11 million US households will scan a QR code every year.
 QR codes are making a come back.

 So, how can you leverage the power of QR codes?
-Here are a few ways.
+Here are a few of the most memorable examples of QR codes – and a few tips for putting this strategy to work for your brand.

 1. Creative Ads for Apps